ptins/A1/README.md

 Task - Given a list of user IDs, please write a data crawler to collect the user social network information (i.e., the lists of screen names of the user's friends and followers)

-Make sure the following line is not commented out.
+Make sure the following line (cell 8) is executable/not commented out.

 ```
 [write_social_information(user) for user in api.lookup_users(user_ids)]